Vendicated/Vencord/src/plugins/voiceDownload/README.md

 # voiceDownload

-Allows you to send voice messages like on mobile.
+Adds a download to voice messages.